 Payments Orchestration in the Era of Money Mobility

-The expectation that money can flow seamlessly into and out of any account a consumer chooses, instantly and safely, requires payment orchestrators to now manage both inbound and outbound money transfers.
-This is a level of orchestration that few third-party providers can reach and that fewer still have actually achieved successfully and at scale.
+The expectation that money can flow seamlessly into and out of any account a consumer chooses, instantly and safely, now requires payment orchestrators to manage both inbound and outbound money transfers.
+This is a level of orchestration that few third-party providers can reach and that fewer still have achieved successfully and at scale.

 Payments Orchestration 101